kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *customers do not matter*

 ### NO FOCUS ON INNOVATION
-> Organization is perceived as lacking focus on innovation or being slow to innovate.
-The problems might stem from a feeling that the organization is devoid of creativity and discourages experimentation with novel ways of doing things.
-It could be also that there simply are no funds available for research and development.
+> Employees perceive organization as not focusing on innovation or slow to innovate.
+This might stem from feelings that organization is devoid of creativity and discourages trying novel approaches.
+It is possible research and development is underfunded.

 __Exemplary statements reported by employees:__